 The Growing Problem of Unstructured Data

 As we discussed in our last post, unstructured data refers to digital media that does not have a built-in support system.
-This includes almost every form of digital media you can think of, including videos, photos, website information, texts, emails, CCTV footage, weather reports, TV, data streaming, voicemail, and even most text documents from programs like Word.
+This includes almost every form of digital media you can think of, including videos, photos, website information, texts, emails, CCTV footage, weather reports, TV, data streaming, voicemail, and even most text documents.

 Unstructured data is a huge part of our technology-driven world, allowing us to send and receive information with just a few clicks of a cell phone (to name only one such source).
 However, this accessibility and ease is exactly what’s turning unstructured data into such a huge problem for legal professionals.